klaytn/klaytn-docs/docs/toolkit/klaytn-safe.md

 # What is Klaytn Safe? <a id="What is Klaytn Safe"></a>

 Klaytn Safe is a multisig wallet for the Klaytn ecosystem.
-It is a fork of the well-known Ethereum multisig wallet [Safe](https://gnosis-safe.io/).
+It is a fork of the well-known multisig wallet [Safe](https://gnosis-safe.io/).

 Currently, Klaytn Safe is a collection of tools to create and manage multi-signature wallets, viz: